Blaxar/WideWorlds/README.md

 npm run server -- -h

 Options:
       --version      Show version number                               [boolean]
-      --db       Path to the SQLite3 database file, will be created if need be [string] [default: "wideworlds.sqlite3"] -p, --port     Port to listen on for http and ws requests [string] [default: "8080"] -h, --help     Show help
+      --db           Path to the SQLite3 database file, will be created if need be                 [string] [default: "wideworlds.sqlite3"] -p, --port         Port to listen on for http and ws requests [string] [default: "8080"] -w, --worldFolder  Folder holding world-related files, will be created if need be                          [string] [default: "./worlds"] -h, --help         Show help                                         [boolean]
 ```

 Note that, for the server to be useful, you'll need some database with existing worlds, props and users...